-Students are encouraged to complete the Academic Integrity Tutorial to understand the fundamental values of academic integrity and how to be a responsible scholar and member of the USask community (tutorial link: https://libguides.usask.ca/AcademicIntegrityTutorial).
+Students are required to complete the Academic Integrity Tutorial in SiMS to understand the fundamental values of academic integrity and how to be a responsible scholar and member of the USask community (tutorial link: https://libguides.usask.ca/AcademicIntegrityTutorial).

-Artificial intelligence text generator tools (also known as large language models) are not permitted to be used in any assessments for this course.
-Any use of such tools will be considered academic misconduct in this course.
+Assignments in this course are designed to support your learning and professional development, and the work you submit should demonstrate your own knowledge and understanding of the subject matter.
+Artificial intelligence text generator tools (also known as large language models, such as ChatGPT or similar), are not permitted to be used in any assessments for this course, unless permission is explicitly given in the assessment instructions that these tools may be used.
+Any unauthorized use of such tools is considered academic misconduct.